 The Health Benefits of Red Cabbage

-Red cabbage is healthier than you might think.
+Red cabbage is super healthy.
 This humble cruciferous vegetable is a true superfood that contains powerful antioxidants and helps boost the immune system.
-Red cabbage, in particular, is packed with antioxidant phytonutrients called anthocyanins.
-There are actually 18 different anthocyanins in the purple vegetable and they offer a range of health benefits.
-In addition to their free radical mitigating abilities, anthocyanins also act as anti-inflammatories and decrease your risk of developing cardiovascular disease.
-Further, they protect the integrity of your DNA and boost the production of cytokines, which are immune response proteins.
+Red cabbage, in particular, is packed with 18 different antioxidant phytochemicals called anthocyanins.
+Anthocyanins act as anti-inflammatories and decrease your risk of developing cardiovascular disease.
+Further, they protect the integrity of your DNA.

 Green Bean Salad Recipe with Balsamic Vinaigrette

 - Cook time: 3 to 5 minutes

 - Servings: 6 to 8

 - 3 to 4 cups of ice for ice bath

 - 2 tablespoons green onions, minced

 - 2 cloves of organic garlic, smashed and minced